edl78/weed_training/readme.md

 - There is an optional WASP(**TBD: add link**) contributed segmentation dataset, it can be uploaded to cvat via `docker-compose -f docker-compose-upload-wasp-segmentation-data-cvat.yml up` and assumes the data folder with images named wasp is located in the fielddata folder.

 ### Training
 All training depend on pickle files.
-These can be created (see Auto-annotations section below) or found in the `artefacts` folder.
-To use the downloaded pickle files, they must be moved from the artefacts folder to the train folder according the set path variables below (default `/train/pickled_weed`).
+These can be created (see Auto-annotations section below) or found in the `/train/pickled_weed/` folder.
 The path to the pickle files to be used can be set by changing the variables `TRAINING_PICKLE_PATH` and `VALIDATION_PICKLE_PATH` in the `.env` file. *Important to note that these paths are not host paths but rather paths as seen from the inside of the container using them.* Thus any pickle file must be found somewhere under the `train` folder as mounted by the docker-compose file.

 To start training, the main docker-compose is used, run: `docker-compose up -d` (i.e. run without specific docker-compose file, run without -d for console output).
 To run interactive `run_training.sh` can be used to run interactive if so desired.
 Fill in missing usernames and passwords in the `run_training.sh` shell script before starting it.

 The trained networks can then be found in the mapped folder `train` or `/train` in the container.
 A file with optimal training parameters is also located together with the network.

-Bayesian hyper parameter search is implemented with the Sherpa library.
+Bayesian hyper parameter search is implemented with the Optuna library.
 Use this by setting `run_hpo`: 1 in `code/settings_file_gt_train_val.json` under respective network.

+To start the Optuna-dashboard:
+- Run `docker ps` to list the active containers.
+Use the `CONTAINER ID` for the `training:v2 image` and
+- Run `docker exec -it CONTAINER ID /bin/bash` which will give you a terminal to the container running the Optuna HPO.
+- inside the container termainal run (choose your own prefered port number): `optuna-dashboard --port 8084 --net=host sqlite:///train/db.sqlite3:8087`
-Watch the hyper parameter tuning on localhost:8880 and the training and validation losses for all runs on localhost:6006 after pointing your local tensorboard to code/runs/name_of_the_run
+-   Watch the hyper parameter tuning on localhost:8084 or your port of choice and the training and validation losses for all runs on localhost:6006 after pointing your local tensorboard to code/runs/name_of_the_run